 7) Tortellini Soup

-Refrigerated tortellini is basically a cheat code, and I support it.
-Let it simmer in boxed broth and add a handful of spinach or any quick-cooking vegetable that you can chop up.
-If you have parmesan, awesome.
-If you have shredded mozzarella, that works too.
-You’re not on trial here.
-This dinner will make the kitchen smell like you actually tried.
+I stand by this and say refrigerated tortellini is a cheat code.
+Let it cook in some broth (but don’t forget to) add a handful of spinach or any quick-cookable veggies that you can chop up.
+If you have parmesan and/or shredded mozzarella, you can add that too, you are not on trial here.
+This dinner will make it smell like you tried in the kitchen.

 8) Eggs And Greens Toast